Structure

 CONTROLLER_NAME.rb

-file. views/ The directory where HTML files with embedded ruby templates for the views, and partials are stored.
+portal.css.scss.erbandportal_mobile.css.scss.erb.
+Additional stylesheets may be placed into this directory and referenced for asset pipelining by listing them at the top of the main stylesheet files. - views/: The directory where HTML files with embedded Ruby templates for views and partials are stored.
 Templates for views are named according to the controller action that is requested.
-For example, when the end-user browser requests /portal/CONTROLLER_NAME/session_info/
+For example, when the end-user browser requests